Google appeals EU's $5 billion fine over Android antitrust practices

-The European Commission fined Google in July over concerns that the company's agreements with phone makers like Huawei, Samsung and LG make them dependent on Android, thus putting them at a disadvantage.
+In July, the European Commission fined Google over concern the search giant's agreements with phone makers, such as Huawei, Samsung and LG, put those companies at a disadvantage by making them dependent on Android.
 Under the agreements, certain Google apps, search tools and the Google Play Store must be preinstalled on Android devices, allowing Google to strengthen its dominance in search.

 In a July blog post titled "Android has created more choice, not less," Google CEO Sundar Pichai said the company would appeal the decision.